 The entity or entities that would be responsible for purchasing property must be determined.
-On Fire Island, this could be the National Park Service using federal appropriations.
+On Fire Island, this would logically be the National Park Service using federal appropriations.
 FEMA could also acquire property and is a potential source of funding for acquisition.
 In order to address regulatory issues, DEC, who has authority to purchase lands, could be the agency to acquire property.
 For other state purposes and in other locations, DEC, OGS, and OPRHP have authority to accept donations or purchase lands and would need access to the acquisition funds.
 For regional purposes, Suffolk County might be a logical body; having significant experience in recent years with acquisition of parcels from willing sellers.
 Current laws, policies and practices may need to be modified for the project to be viable.

-Scenario 4.
+Step 4.
 Establishment of post-storm response plans

 It is acknowledged that no plan will reduce all risks.
 It is likely that over the project life, a storm will occur which will compromise the design, and result in damages.
 This could occur in areas that are protected, or areas that are not protected as a result of this project.
-The FPMP should consider the development and implementation of local post-storm redevelopment plans, which would recognize the storm risks and provide direction for the rebuilding of communities in a more sustainable manner.
+One option under consideration is the development and implementation of local post-storm redevelopment plans, which would provide direction for the rebuilding of communities in a more sustainable manner and recognizing the storm risks.